avneeshsinghal/react-to-food/README.md

 # React-to-food
-Full fledged food menu and Ordering app prepared for in restaurant use, with Real-time Websockets enabled Kitchen Dashboard and Menu.
+Full fledged MERN stack based food menu and Ordering webapp prepared for in restaurant use, with Real-time Websockets enabled Kitchen Dashboard and Menu.